Equity-Linked Life Insurances on Maximum of Several Assets: Introduction

 Classic Vector Autoregressive (VAR) process was proposed by \citeA{Sims80} who criticize large--scale macroeconometric models, which are designed to model inter--dependencies of economic variables.
 Besides \citeA{Sims80}, there are some other important works on multiple time series modeling, see, e.g., \citeA{Tiao81}, where a class of vector autoregressive moving average models was studied.
-For the VAR process, a variable in the process is modeled by its past values and past values of other variables in the process.
+For the VAR process, a variable in the process is modeled by its past values and the past values of other variables in the process.
 After the work of \citeA{Sims80}, VARs have been used for macroeconomic forecasting and policy analysis.
 However, if the number of variables in the system increases or the time lag is chosen high, then too many parameters need to be estimated.
-This will reduce the degrees of freedom of the model and entails a risk of over-parametrization.
+This will reduce the degrees of freedom of the model and entails a risk of over--parametrization.

-Therefore, to reduce the number of parameters in a high-dimensional VAR process, \citeA{Doan84} introduced probability distributions for coefficients that are centered at the desired restrictions but that have a small and nonzero variance.
+Therefore, to reduce the number of parameters in a high-dimensional VAR process, \citeA{Litterman79} introduced probability distributions for coefficients that are centered at the desired restrictions but that have a small and nonzero variance.
 Those probability distributions are known as Minnesota prior in Bayesian VAR (BVAR) literature which is widely used in practice.
 Due to over--parametrization, the generally accepted result is that forecast of the BVAR model is better than the VAR model estimated by the frequentist technique.
+The BVAR relies on Monte--Carlo simulation methods.
+Recently, for Bayesian Markov--Switching VAR process, \citeA{Battulga24g} introduced a new Monte--Carlo simulation method that removes duplication in a regime vector.
+Also, the author introduced importance sampling method to estimate probability of rare event, which corresponds to endogenous variables.
 Research works have shown that BVAR is an appropriate tool for modeling large data sets, for example, see \citeA{Banbura10}.